kanpov/ImprovedFood/BLOG.md

 #### Release cycles

 - 0.1 alpha.
 Mod core and vanilla food coverage
 - 0.2 alpha.
-Crop core and 15-20 custom crops
+Crop core and about 15 custom crops
 - 0.3 alpha.
+15+ more crops
+- 0.4 alpha.
 Tree crop core and 10-15 custom tree crops
-- 0.4 beta.
+- 0.5 beta.
 Random spawning of chests and plants around the world
-- 0.5 beta.
+- 0.6 beta.
 Custom food structures
-- 0.6 beta.
+- 0.7 beta.
 More food storage
-- 0.7 beta.
+- 0.8 beta.
 General polish and _maybe_ some texture redesigns
 - 1.0 stable.
 The final milestone!
 Maybe some bugfixes, mainly content from previous release cycles

 #### After 1.0 stable